mddazure/azure-vwan-microhack/README.md

 Alternatively, in Cloud Shell, issue this command:

 `az network vhub create --address-prefix 192.168.1.0/24 --name microhack-useast-hub --vwan microhack-vwan --resource-group vwan-microhack-hub-rg --location eastus --sku Standard`

+ This will take a few minutes to complete.

 ## Task 2: Connect VNETs
 Connect spoke-3-vnet and spoke-4-vnet to the new Hub.
 We connected VNETs through the portal in Scenario 1, so to save time we'll do this through a prepared shell script.